mit-submit/submit-users-guide/source/tutorials/tutorial_4.rst

 .. admonition:: |ShowMore|
     :class: dropdown

     If you want to view the history of your code, one way is to view the "Timeline" portion of the "Explorer" sidebar ("View"->"Explorer").
-By default, this contains both changes recorded in source control ("Git History") and other intermedaite file saves ("Local History").
+By default, this contains both changes recorded in source control ("Git History") and other intermediate file saves ("Local History").
 You can filter (funnel icon) the Timeline window to only show "Git history".
-Then you can see that our main branch has aquired the history of our "cubed" branch.
+Then you can see that our main branch has acquired the history of our "cubed" branch.

     Alternatively, you can always pull up a terminal within VSCode (menu "Terminal" -> "New Terminal") and run ordinary git commands such as ``git log``.